Disclaimer: Originally published in June 2018. It is being republished since it still remains an interesting topic till today.

 Journalists on the receiving end of threats

-Rana Ayyub, whose book Gujarat Files: Anatomy of a Cover-Up alleges the Narendra Modi government in the anti-Muslim violence during the 2002 riots has been harassed regularly by pro-Hindu nationalists.
+Rana Ayyub, whose book Gujarat Files: Anatomy of a Cover-Up alleges the Narendra Modi government in the anti-Muslim violence during the 2002 riots has been regularly harassed by pro-Hindu nationalists.

-Verbal attacks were hurled at her calling her “Islamist”, “Jihadi Jane” and “ISIS sex slave” and fake tweets calling her “a supporter of child rapists” and “an anti-nationalist” was shared across social media platforms.
+Verbal attacks were hurled at her calling her “Islamist“, “Jihadi Jane” and “ISIS sex slave” and fake tweets calling her “a supporter of child rapists” and “an anti-nationalist” were shared across social media platforms.

 “We are highly concerned that the life of Rana Ayyub is at serious risk following these graphics and disturbing threats,” they wrote in a report in the aftermath of the murder of Indian journalist, Gauri Lankesh following death threats.

 “I never thought the day would come when in my own country, I would be told to hire private security & get my house debugged,” she tweeted.
-“The meeting held by those who wield power have said – Stop her work projects.” she said.
+“The meeting held by those who wield power have said – Stop her work projects,” she said.

 Popular NDTV journalist Ravish Kumar, one of the most well-known face on TV claimed he too had been on the receiving end of death threats.